 The workbook is your roadmap to a more sustainable landscape with the Nine Foundational Principles of a Tennessee Smart Yard.

 The yardstick is your log for all the “inches” of actions you accumulate along your way to a Tennessee Smart Yard – 36 inches makes a smart yard, and there are 72 total inches to customize to your needs.
 Choose a yardstick format below.
+These files will be downloaded to your computer for your personal use and are not shared in the cloud.
+A separate online form is used in Step 4 for certification, so keep these records handy.

-Share with us how you achieved your Tennessee Smart Yard.
+Once you’re reached 36 inches, share with us how you achieved your Tennessee Smart Yard.
 Certifiers will receive an official printable certificate (pdf via email).

 Certifiers are also eligible to purchase the official Certified Tennessee Smart Yard yard sign to show efforts and start conversations on keeping Tennessee’s land and water healthy one yard at a time.